ASentientSwarmofBees/ECE695_Lab4/README.txt

 Sources referenced: https://www.geeksforgeeks.org/cpp/opening-modes-in-standard-i-o-in-c-c-with-examples/

 PART 6
 Notes: I'm co-opting the ostests user application to test my file systems.
-The app ostests.c file now has a constant Files edited: apps/ostests/ostests/ostests.c
+The app ostests.c file now has a constant which detemrines whether OS tests or user app file tests will be ran. if RUN_OS_TESTS = 0, user application file tests will run. if RUN_OS_TESTS = 1, OS tests will run.
+My user application file tests run two tests, both which open a file, write bytes, close the file, and then try to read the same data back.
+The two tests are the same, but the second test tests a much larger amount of data.
+If an error happens where files are not correctly deleted, I was getting an error that said FileRename couldn't find a file with handle -1.
+When this happened, I reran fdisk and it fixed it.
+This bug shouldn't appear anymore now that I've fixed what was causing it, but just FYI if that error message shows up again, run fdisk.
+Files edited: apps/ostests/ostests/ostests.c, file.c

 PART 7